Marcus1506/Depixelation/README.md

 ![Model Predictions](final_model_performance/beautiful_samples.jpg)

+Notice how the model successfully continues shapes surrounding the pixelated parts of the image.
+If the neighboring section has a lot of detail, the model is not able to continue it well, this however is more a result of the loss being computed by the MSE to the original input than anything else, because rough pixelation inside an area with high detail means the model is safer to predict some sort of middleground, than actually trying to inpaint something that could be possible.

 ## Project Structure
 ### Handling Data
 The files "datasets.py" and "data_utils.py" feature a variety of Code needed for the RandomImagePixelation